microsoft/service-fabric/release_notes/Service-Fabric-72CU3-releasenotes.md

 # Microsoft Azure Service Fabric 7.2 Third Refresh Release Notes

 This release includes stability fixes as described in this document.
+This release is only available through **manual upgrades** on Service Fabric Windows clusters.

 The following packages and versions are part of this release:

 | Service | Platform | Version |